alexkrkn/alexkrkn/README.md

 # ⚡️ Office Hours

-Every Wednesday I will help with any question you have about any of my [videos](https://www.youtube.com/bitesizeacademy) or anything about web development:
+Every <b>Wednesday</b> I will help with any question you have about any of my [videos](https://www.youtube.com/bitesizeacademy) or anything about web development:

-✅ nodejs
+✅ nodejs<br/>

-✅ javascript/typescript
+✅ javascript/typescript<br/>

-✅ react
+✅ react<br/>

-✅ aws: lambda, api gateway, cloudfront, s3, cloudwatch etc
+✅ aws: lambda, api gateway, cloudfront, s3, cloudwatch etc<br/>

 or whatever else I can help with